GloriousOffice/go-backup/README.md

 As a default, go-backup is invoked with `go-backup src dest`.
 Then, the workflow is as follows:

 1. Verify the current backup (residing in `dest`) with the previously recorded hash digest data from `dest/.go_backup/backup_<timestamp-of-most-recent-backup>/metadata.json` (after checking this file with the corresponding `hashsums.json`).
-If this check fails the back up is aborted, but the step can be skipped by `--dont-verify-previous-backup` option.
+If this check fails the back up is aborted unless `--ignore-initial-verification` option is specified.
 2. Compute the hashes for the source directory `src` and write the metadata to  `dest/.go_backup/backup_<current-timestamp>/metadata.json`
-3. Compare the hashes of the backup and the source directory by comparing the two `.json` files described above.
+3. Compare the hashes of the backup and the source directory by comparing the content of the two `.json` files described above.
 4. Move files for which the hashes changed or files which were deleted into `dest/.go_backup/backup_<current-timestamp>/old_files`.
+The `old_files` directory has a flat structure, where each filename is the hash of its contents.
 5. Copy all changed/new files from `src` to `dest`.
 6. Verify the backup at `dest` against the metadata file `dest/.go_backup/backup_<current-timestamp>/metadata.json`.